Brownsville, Tennessee: Geography

 Brownsville is located in central Haywood County.
 According to the United States Census Bureau, the city has a total area of 26.4 km2, all land.
 U.S. Routes 70 and 79 form a bypass around the southern and eastern sides of the city.
 US 79 leads northeast 25 mi to Humboldt, while US 70 leads east 26 mi to Jackson.
-The two highways together leads southwest 57 mi to Memphis.
+The two highways together lead southwest 57 mi to Memphis.
 Interstate 40 passes south of Brownsville, coming closest at exits 56 and 60, where it is 4 mi south of downtown.

 Brownsville is situated on the southeastern edge of the New Madrid Seismic Zone, an area with a high earthquake risk.

 The Hatchie River passes south of Brownsville.
 It is the longest free-flowing tributary of the lower Mississippi, and contains the largest forested floodplain in Tennessee.
 The river is home to hundreds of species of fish, including 11 species of catfish, and the alligator snapping turtle.
 The Hatchie River was named by the Nature Conservancy as one of the "great places" to save.
 The Hatchie is designated as a "scenic river" under the Tennessee Wild and Scenic Rivers Act.